jia1/jia1.github.io/content/posts/multi-step-forms.md

 };
 ```

 This design is a more conventional way of building multi-step forms.
 Each step appears/disappears, depending on the user's progress.
-As such, each step will not have its permalink.
+As such, each step won't have its permalink.
 Redux can help pass data from one form to another without modifying the child components.

 As with the first design, I will need to extend the `onSubmit` handlers for the same reasons.